mshehzadk/urlShortner/README.md

 # URL Shortner Flask Application :
-This is a flask application that will gets a long url and maps it to a short one.
+This is a flask application that can gets long urls and maps it to a short one.

 ## Overview